GitHubDragonFly/GitHubDragonFly.github.io/viewers/LICENSES/README.md

-The included MIT license is for three.js files in any of the folders.
+The included MIT license is for three.js files in any of the folders.Notes about other licenses might be included in some three.js files.

-Notes about other licenses might be included in some three.js files.
+License for three.js extensions is in the `viewers/static/jsm/extensions` folder

 jQuery license can be seen here: https://jquery.org/license/